George F. Shafer

-George F. Shafer (November 23, 1888 – August 13, 1948) was an American politician who served as the 17th Governor of North Dakota, serving from 1929 to 1932.
+George Frederick Shafer (November 23, 1888 – August 13, 1948) was an American politician who served as the 16th governor of North Dakota from 1929 to 1932.

 Biography

 Shafer was educated in Mandan's public school system and attended the University of North Dakota.
 He married Frances Kellog on September 1, 1915, and they had three sons, George F. Jr., Richard K., and Charles D.; and one daughter, Virginia H. McCormick.

 Career

-Shafer pursued a career in politics and became the State's Attorney for Mckenzie County from 1915 to 1919.
+Shafer pursued a career in politics and became the State's Attorney for McKenzie County from 1915 to 1919.
 Serving as the Assistant Attorney General from 1921 to 1923, he took on a more prominent role in 1923 when he became the North Dakota Attorney General.
 He served this position until 1929, after defeating incumbent Walter Maddock in the 1928 gubernatorial election.
 He served as the 16th Governor of North Dakota from 1929 to 1933.
 During his term, many profound events in the history of North Dakota occurred.
 The most severe problems facing the state during Shafer's administration were drought and low prices for agricultural products.
 To his credit, the State Mill and Elevator showed a good profit for the state under Shafer's direction, despite the weather and economic conditions.
 In 1930, the state capitol (former territorial capitol) burned down.
 A capital commission was formed to oversee the design and construction of the new capitol, and he was at the groundbreaking ceremony in 1932.